ad-freiburg/ad-blog/content/post/project-nilm.md

 <li>Normalised Disaggregation Error (NDE) </li>
 </h3>
 <p>
 The comparison between appliances having a high difference in power consumption is problematic using RMSE.
-In order to compare the error between the different appliances the error is normalised by total demand.
+In order to compare the error between the different appliances this metric is used.
 <p>
 If ŷi is the predicted value of the i-th sample, and yi is the corresponding true value, then the normalised disaggregation error (NDE) over n samples is defined as<br>
 $$NDE(y,\hat{y})=\sqrt{\frac{\sum_{i=0}^{n_{sample}-1} (y_i-\hat{y}_i)^2}{\sum_{i=0}^{n_{sample}-1} (y_i)^2}}$$